 305A, Lo Kwee-Seong Integrated Biomedical Sciences Building, Area 39, CUHK

-Prof. KE Ya (柯亞) is currently Associate Professor of the School of Biomedical Sciences, the Chinese University of Hong Kong.
-She was trained in medicine and received further training in biomedical sciences and has made significant contributions in understanding the etiology and pathogenic processes underlying neurodegenerative diseases.
-Currently, her main research interest is to decipher the neural circuits and mechanisms underlying animal and human behaviors, both innate and learned.
-Their malfunctions in different brain disorders are also investigated.
-To meet these challenges, a multi-disciplinary approach employing different neuroscience research tools like molecular biology, virus-based circuit mapping, opto/chemo-genetics, in vivo electrophysiological recording, brain imaging and novel behavioral paradigms is adopted.
+Prof. KE Ya (柯亞) is currently Professor of the School of Biomedical Sciences, the Chinese University of Hong Kong.
+She studied medicine and received postgraduate training in biomedical sciences research.
+She has a long-standing interest in deciphering the pathogenesis and functional aberrations in neurodegenerative diseases, and to explore novel therapeutic targets for these disorders.
+In this endeavour she also investigates the neural circuit mechanisms underlying cognitive functions and the emergence of emotions-related behaviors that could be impaired in different brain disorders including neurodegenerative diseases.
+To meet these challenges, a multi-disciplinary approach employing different neuroscience research tools like molecular biology, virus-based circuit mapping, opto/chemo-genetics, in vivo/in vitro electrophysiological recording, brain imaging and novel behavioral paradigms is adopted.

 - Mu, M.D., Geng, H.Y., Rong, K.L., Peng, R.C., Wang, S.T., Geng, L.T., Qian, Z.M., Yung, W.H., & Ke, Y.* (2020).
 A limbic circuitry involved in emotional stress-induced grooming.
 Nature Communications, 11(1), 2261(Editorial highlight)